Peer Pressure Activities

 One strategy that can help is to think about common peer pressure situations and think about what to do ahead of time.

-In the peer pressure lesson below, we have a set of scenarios that students can use to work though on their own or as part of a group discussion.
+In the peer pressure activity below, we have a set of scenarios that students can use to work though on their own or as part of a group discussion.

 peer pressure activities